-The Independent Safeguarding Authority’s role is to help prevent unsuitable people from working with children and vulnerable adults.
-Their Board and caseworkers assess whether individuals working or wishing to work in regulated activity pose a possible risk of harm to vulnerable groups.
-They are able to make barring decisions based on information and referrals made.
+Part of the Disclosure and Barring Service’s role is to help prevent unsuitable people from working with children and adults at risk .
+Their specially trained teams assess whether individuals working, or wishing to work, in regulated activity pose a possible risk of harm to vulnerable groups.
+They are able to make barring decisions based on a number of sources.

 - Regulated activity providers;

 - Personnel suppliers;

 - Education and Library Boards;

 - Professional Regulators and other authorities named in the legislation